- What is radiation therapy? When is it used?

 Applicator (AP-lick-ATE-ur): a device used to put an implant or medicine into the body

-Benign tumor (be-nine too-mer): a tumor (lump or mass) that is not cancer
+Benign tumor (be-NINE): a tumor (lump or mass) that’s not cancer

 Biologic therapy (BY-o-LA-jick): treatment that uses the immune system to fight infection and disease.
 Also called immunotherapy or immune therapy.

-Biopsy (by-op-see): the removal of a piece of tissue that is looked at under a microscope to see if it contains cancer or other abnormal cells
+Biopsy (BY-op-see): the removal of a piece of tissue that’s looked at under a microscope to see if it contains cancer or other abnormal cells

-Brachytherapy (brake-ee-THER-uh-pee): internal radiation treatment done by putting radioactive material right into the tumor or close to it.
+Brachytherapy (BRAKE-ee-THER-uh-pee): internal radiation treatment done by putting radioactive material right into or close to the tumor.
 Also called internal radiation therapy.

 Cancer: a general term for more than 100 diseases that have uncontrolled, abnormal growth of cells that can spread into and destroy healthy tissues